TZM/tzm-blade/README.md

 This application is still a work in progress and is not ready for use yet.

 #Get involved
-The best way to get involved is to `fork` this project and submit `pull` requests or help with the functional and non-functional development, wireframes and writing of documentation
+The best way to get involved is to `fork` this project and submit `pull` requests or help with the functional and non-functional development, wireframes and writing of documentation.

+We need javascript developers, specifically members who know Node.js, Express.
+Here is a list of how you may help:

+  - Development - html5, javascript template development - see [views/](views/) and [assets/](assets/) directory
+  - Localization/Translation - we use the i18next library to localize and internationalize this application - see README.md in [locales/](locales/README.md) directory